-The Company's operating leases consist of rent commitments under various leases for office space, warehouses, land and buildings at varying dates from January 2023 to March 2028.
-The terms of most of these leases are in the range of 3 to 8 years, with certain leases renewable for varying periods.
+The Company's operating leases consist of rent commitments under various leases for office space, warehouses, land and buildings at varying dates from January 2024 to August 2031.
+The terms of most of these leases are in the range of 3 to 10 years, with certain leases renewable for varying periods.
 It is expected that in the normal course of business leases that expire will be renewed or replaced by leases on other similar property.
 Some of the Company's lease obligations have rent escalations or contingent rent that are recognized on a straight-line basis over the entire lease term.
 Material leasehold improvements and other landlord incentives are amortized over the shorter of their economic lives or the lease term, including renewal periods, if reasonably assured.
 Substantially all real estate taxes, insurance and maintenance expenses associated with leased facilities are obligations of the Company.
 The terms for most machinery and equipment leases range from 3 to 5 years.

-The Company's finance leases are included in machinery, office furniture and equipment and construction in process and amortization of these assets is included in depreciation and amortization expense.
+The Company's finance leases are included in machinery, office furniture and equipment and amortization of these assets is included in depreciation and amortization expense.
 The terms of these leases range from 3 to 5 years.
-At December 31, 2022 and 2021, \$9.8 million and \$6.7 million, respectively, of assets included in property, plant and equipment were accounted for as finance leases.
-At December 31, 2022 and 2021, the Company had accumulated depreciation of \$3.2 million and \$2.9 million, respectively, associated with these assets.
+At December 31, 2023 and 2022, \$6.9 million and \$9.8 million, respectively, of assets included in property, plant and equipment were accounted for as finance leases.
+At December 31, 2023 and 2022, the Company had accumulated depreciation of \$2.7 million and \$3.2 million, respectively, associated with these assets.